xXQiuChenXx/Xeow/README.md

 ## About Slash Command
 - Please note that the slash command will not automatically register when you start up the bot.
 You need to use the prefix command `slashcommand reset` in order to set up the slash commands.
 - We haven't support for editting the slash commands such as editting the permissions because we need some time to think the way to grant the Bearer token.
+- And we still haven't yet in making web server

 ## Supported Database Type
 - MySQL